Skip to Content (press ENTER)

 Background

-Disorders of consciousness (DoC) — including coma, vegetative state, and minimally conscious state — are highly prevalent with estimates in the United States (2018)1 of:
+The prevalence of disorders of consciousness (DoC) in the United States (2018)1 – including coma, vegetative state, and minimally conscious state – is estimated to be:

 • up to 42,000 people in a coma and vegetative state